lingo-reviews/tenets/README.md

 Notes: Tenets can be pulled from any docker repository.
 A better tenet search UI is in the pipeline.

 Have a play.
 You'll see lingo prompts you to open the issue.
 Supported editors are: vi, vim, emacs, nano and subl.
+If you want to skip the confirm steps, use --keep-all.

 ### Binary Quick Start